The Mondaloy File

 Substack

-Entire publication "Sub Intelligence Agency" deleted within ~2 weeks of launching.
-Had published an article about the Reza memorial anomaly.
+The publication "Sub Intelligence Agency" was deleted within roughly two weeks of launching.
+It had published an article about the Find A Grave memorial anomaly.

 Post ID p-192335136

-Montrose Search and Rescue post acknowledging that "technical experts" obtained cell phone forensic data in the Reza case.
+A Montrose Search and Rescue post acknowledging that "technical experts" had obtained cell phone forensic data in the Reza case.
 Deleted.

 Platform: Facebook

-Civilian search group "Find Monica" deleted after a member posted a theory about phone tampering.
+The civilian search group "Find Monica" was deleted after a member posted a theory about phone tampering.

 Platform: Facebook